lua4web/refser/README.md

 # refser - yet another Lua table serialization library

+refser aims to serialize nested tables with references correctly, similar to identity-preserving table serialization by Metalua, but faster and with shorter output.

+## Status

 refser is under construction.

-refser aims to serialize nested tables with references correctly, similar to identity-preserving table serialization by Metalua, but faster and with shorter output.

-refser is written in C++.
+Currently only refser.save() function is partially implemented.

+## Internals

 Output format: